giantswarm/rfc/management-cluster-access/README.md

 - A long living client-certificate granting admin access is a security risk since permissions can not be revoked.
 - We do not want this to be the primary authentication method for human users.
 (That should remain SSO)
 - If we want to support this, we need to decide whether we want to use vault or something else.
+- Whichever method we choose, we need to ensure that TTL duration is limited to minimize the security risk.

 ### Storing kubeconfig in lastpass